 Our product assessments during new product development cover over 60 categories, from energy efficiency to reuse-recycling, and we compare products under development to those that already exist.
 Through these assessments, products that meet standards such as electric power use efficiency are at least 15% better than existing products, and chemical substance regulation-compliant, are designated as G-Eco products in accordance with in-house standards.

-Approximately 44% of our new products released in fiscal year 2018 were designated as G-Eco products.
-The coin and banknote recyclers for cashiers for overseas markets (CI-5) use approximately 40% less electricity during operation for banknotes and 25% less for coins compared to their predecessors.
-They also achieved recyclable rates of approximately 91% for banknotes and 89% for coins.
+22% of our new products released in fiscal year 2019 were designated as G-Eco products.
+The coin and banknote recyclers for cashiers for financial markets (RB-700) use 20% less electricity during operation compared to their predecessors and achieved recyclable rates of 85%.

 Glory designates materials regulated by the RoHS Directive, REACH Regulation, and other laws and regulations in the Glory Specified Chemical Substances List.
 It also stipulates banned materials in the Green Procurement Standards to facilitate the thorough management of chemical substances contained in our products.